trpc/trpc/www/docs/reactjs/mocking.md

 ### 2. Create your mocked tRPC provider

-Now we just need to create a wrapper that exposes the client.
+Now we need to create a wrapper that exposes the client.
 This process is similar to [the React setup](https://trpc.io/docs/react#3-add-trpc-providers) however we don't need to utilize the `useState` hook because our tests are not using SSR.

 ```ts title='mockedTRPCProvider.ts'
 import { QueryClient, QueryClientProvider } from '@tanstack/react-query';